vetchium/spec/vetchium.md

         - **Active States**:
             - `Applied`: A new, unreviewed application.
 The entry point for all candidates.
             - `Interviewing`: The candidate is actively engaged in any form of interview (phone, video, on-site, etc.).
-            - `Offer-Draft`: An official offer is being prepared internally by the hiring team.
             - `Offer-Extended`: An official offer has been sent to the candidate for review.
             - `Offer-Accepted`: The candidate has formally accepted the job offer, triggering the final administrative phase.
             - `Onboarding`: Post-acceptance phase where document collection, background checks, and other administrative verifications occur.